syncfusion/xamarin.android-docs/xamarin-android/Introduction/Download-And-Installation/Windows.md

 ---
 layout: post
 title: Download and Installation in Windows | Xamarin.Android | Syncfusion
-description: Download and Installation in Windows
+description: This section provides information on how to download and install Syncfusion Xamarin.Android Controls on Windows.
 platform: Xamarin.Android
 control: Download and Installation
 documentation: ug
 ---

-# Windows
+# Download and Installation of Xamarin.Android controls in Windows

 ## Download directly from website

-You can download the complete Xamarin.Android component from [here](https://www.syncfusion.com/downloads/latest-version).
+You can download the complete Xamarin.Android component from [here](https://www.syncfusion.com/downloads/xamarin).
 You may be asked to choose the windows installer or zip file to download.

 **Windows Installer (exe)**